DFE-Digital/register-trainee-teachers/app/views/guidance/about_register_trainee_teachers.md

 * **‘Course not started yet’** - trainees who are registered but their course has not started
 * **‘In training’** - all trainees currently doing training, excluding those on courses that have not started or are deferred
 * **‘Currently deferred’**
-* **‘Awarded this year’** - all trainees awarded QTS or EYTS in the current academic year
+* **‘Gained this year’** - all trainees that gained QTS or EYTS in the current academic year
 * **‘Incomplete records’** - registered trainees that are missing data

 ## How trainee data is used in the initial teacher training (ITT) census publication